mantidproject/mantid/docs/source/algorithms/FindMultipleUMatrices-v1.rst

 -----------

-FindMultipleUMatrices will use the lattice parameters and spacegroup provided to optimise a number (``NumberOfUBs``) of UB matrices (B is hard-coded due to the lattice parameters provided) and return a group of peak workspaces one for each UB, containing the peaks that are indexed most accurately by that UB.
+FindMultipleUMatrices will use the lattice parameters and spacegroup provided to optimise a number (``NumberOfUBs``) of UB matrices (B is hard-coded due to the lattice parameters provided) and returns a group of peak workspaces one for each UB, containing the peaks that are indexed most accurately by that UB.

 This algorithm is useful for finding a single UB in the presence of spurious peaks, or finding multiple UBs when there